alexsalisbury/todoist-api/source/includes/rest/v8/_tasks.md

 --------- | -------- | -----------
 content *String* | Yes | Task content project_id *Integer* | No | Task project id.
-If not set, task is put to user's Inbox order *Integer* | No | Non-zero integer value used by clients to sort tasks inside project label_ids *Array of Integers* | No | Ids of labels associated with the task priority *Integer* | No | Task priority from 1 (normal) to 4 (urgent) due_string *String* | No | [human-defined](https://todoist.com/Help/DatesTimes) task due date (ex.: "next Monday", "Tomorrow").
+If not set, task is put to user's Inbox label_ids *Array of Integers* | No | Ids of labels associated with the task priority *Integer* | No | Task priority from 1 (normal) to 4 (urgent) due_string *String* | No | [human-defined](https://todoist.com/Help/DatesTimes) task due date (ex.: "next Monday", "Tomorrow").
 Value is set using local (not UTC) time.